In brief

 For an apartment sold at 700,000 euros net seller with fees of 4.5% borne by the buyer, the commission amounts to 31,500 euros, bringing the FAI price to 731,500 euros.

-The essential point: these fees are calculated on the net seller price, not the FAI price.
-If the agency fees are clearly distinguished in the deed, the buyer does not pay transfer duties on the commission.
+The essential point lies in that calculation basis: if the agency fees are clearly distinguished in the deed, the buyer does not pay transfer duties on the commission.

 On a property at 800,000 euros net seller with 36,000 euros of agency commission, notary fees amount to approximately 56,000 euros (7% of 800,000).
 If the fees were calculated on the FAI price of 836,000 euros, they would reach 58,520 euros, that is 2,520 euros more.
 This distinction alone justifies clearly separating the amounts in the preliminary agreement.